 GOING STRONG–Fosters Freeze: Since 1946, best known for their Corn Burritos (bean filled taquitos), a local “cult cuisine”, covered in melted cheese and slathered with a spicy red sauce.
 Check out the “I Love Corn Burritos” Facebook fan page (577+ members and growing).
 Other CB havens: Corrales and Tony’s Burrito Hut.

 –Golf-n-Stuff, Skating Plus, and Buena Lanes have entertained us for over 40 years.
 Venturans recall these as perfect date spots.
 Generations later, our kids do too.

 –The Cross at Grant Park overcame controversy and continues to stand proudly over our great town.

 -Historic Pierpont Inn still stands and is currently managed by Wyndham Hotel Group.

 -The Calico Cat Bookshop (est. 1975) continues to sell used books at its perfect corner location.

 Still pluggin’ and chuggin’: Ventura Majestic Theater, Salzers Mercantile, Ferraro’s, Johnny’s on the Avenue, Corrales (moved from the original location on the Avenue), Great Central Steak & Hoagie, Hong Kong Inn, Vagabond Restaurant, Sea Things, The Sportsman.

-–Top Hat: Our iconically downtown cute wooden “hut’ hamburger stand.
+GONE BUT NOT FORGOTTEN–Top Hat: Our iconically downtown cute wooden “hut’ hamburger stand.

 –Ventura Bowling Center: “vintage” bowling alley with world-class dive bar serving up stiff drinks and notable greasy fare.
 Now in its place is polished up Discovery with state-of-the-art bowling lanes, stage, and (nowhere near divey) bar.